Are 4 Digits Passwords Safe? Are 6 Symbols Passwords Safe?

 Frequently Asked Questions

-1. Are 4-digit passwords actually that vulnerable?
+1. Are 4-digit passwords actually that at risk?

 Yes.
 With only 10,000 possible combinations, brute-force attacks can crack 4-digit passcodes very quickly unless rate limiting is strictly enforced.